What the Dutch are getting right: antibiotics in the Netherlands

 Antibiotics in the Netherlands are rare, and this is good

-These situations include when a bacterial infection has been diagnosed (more than 4 days of high fever, with other associated symptoms) — not as a preventive measure.
+These situations include when a bacterial infection has been diagnosed (with more than four days of high fever and other associated symptoms), not as a preventive measure.

 How do you feel about antibiotic use in the Netherlands?
 Tell us in the comments below.